rkgIITBh/data-structures.github.io/HTML/rbDeletion.md

-## Deletions in Red-Black Trees
+## Deletion Operation on Red-Black Trees

 A deletion operation in a red-black tree should handle two problems:

 1. Preserving BST property.
-2. Checking if color properties are violated then restore them.
+2. Checking if any violation of color properties and restoring them.

 The problem of preserving BST property without the complications of maintaining the color properties of a red-black tree is relatively simple.
 We discussed the complexities of deletion in BST earlier.
 For completeness, we briefly summarize the deletion rules for BST.
 The deletion of a node
 <i>X</i> from a BST depends on whether it is a leaf or an internal node.
-A quick recap of these rules  is provided below:
+A quick recap of these rules  appear below:

 There are three cases for BST deletion: